 The Alaska Department of Natural Resources and Alaska State Parks for maps of snowmachine trail systems for Hatcher Pass and Nancy Lakes.
 (907) 745-3975

 The Flathorn Lake Trail begins at the Little Su Access Road.
-The trail crosses the Little Susitna River, extends west across swamps and crosses Flathorn Lake before heading north to Susitna Station - where it connect with the Iditarod Trail and Iron Dog Trail.
+The trail crosses the Little Susitna River, extends west across swamps and crosses Flathorn Lake before heading north to Susitna Station - where it connects with the Iditarod Trail and Iron Dog Trail.
 This 21-mile trail is accessible from Ayshire Road, off Point MacKenzie Road.

 Riders can find snowmobile trails right off the Glenn Highway including Chickaloon (Mi.
 67 Glenn Highway), Purinton Creek (Mile 90.1) Hicks Creek (Mi.
 96.6), and Eureka Summit (Mi.
 102).
 Parking lots at these mileposts provide a great place to unload sleds, park and later recount the day's adventures.